simonwendel/simonwendel-dec-kata-gameoflife-plpgsql-2022/README.md

-# Postlife - A Tricky-To-Develop GameOfLife on top of PostgreSQL
+# PostLife - A tricky-to-develop GameOfLife in PL/pgSQL

 GameOfLife is an awesome thing, this is a not as awesome implementation using some naïve PL/pgSQL code.
 It's of course all developed using TDD, because that's the modern way to code\*!